narvar/bigquery-optimization-queries/narvar/adhoc_analysis/dtpl6903_notification_history_bq_latency/EXECUTIVE_SUMMARY.md

 **Problem:** The Notification History feature, used by retailers including Lands' End to search notification details by order number, is experiencing significant delays of up to 8-9 minutes.
 Investigation confirms the queries themselves are well-optimized and execute in 1-2 seconds, but are waiting 8+ minutes for database processing capacity due to shared infrastructure saturation.
 This issue started November 13th and has escalated, with peak delays occurring during overnight and morning hours (midnight-9am PST).
 The delays are caused by competing batch data processing and analytics workloads monopolizing shared database resources, leaving insufficient capacity for customer-facing interactive features.

-**Solution:** We are implementing a dedicated database capacity solution specifically for the Notification History feature to guarantee immediate resource availability and sub-second response times.
-This involves configuring the messaging service to use dedicated on-demand database capacity (~$30-60/month estimated cost) or a small reserved capacity allocation, completely isolated from batch processing workloads.
-Implementation timeline is 15 days: 5 days for specification and cost analysis, 5 days for pilot testing, and 5 days for production validation.
-As an interim measure, we are also separating batch data processing to different infrastructure to free up 46% of current shared capacity.
-This will restore the Notification History feature to its expected performance level of <5 seconds end-to-end response time.
+**Solution:** We are implementing a dedicated BigQuery project (`messaging-hub-bq-dedicated`) with isolated capacity specifically for the Notification History feature.
+This approach creates a separate billing project assigned to a dedicated reservation with 50 baseline slots and autoscale capability to 100 slots, handling peak loads that occur daily at 9pm.
+The solution provides complete isolation from competing workloads while maintaining cost predictability at ~$219/month.
+Implementation requires creating the GCP project (currently blocked on permissions), configuring cross-project data access, and updating the messaging application to use the new project ID.
+Timeline is 3-5 days after project creation, with zero downtime deployment via rolling restart.
+This will restore the Notification History feature to its expected performance level of <3 seconds end-to-end response time, eliminating the 8-minute queue delays.

 ---